UA

 Message to NATO

-From the Wiesbaden address (July 2025) and subsequent BBC/Guardian interviews (April–May 2026):
+From the Wiesbaden speech (July 2025) and later BBC/Guardian interviews (April-May 2026):

 ```

-Drone advantage = cheap mass engagement
+Drone superiority = cheap mass strike

 + video verification